 Absence Management Self Service

-It is important that all absences for 2015, including December, are entered online in Absence Management Self Service no later than January 4, 2016.
+It is important that all absences for 2016, including December, are entered online in Absence Management Self Service no later than January 3, 2017.

-All absences must be approved by management no later than January 6, 2016 in order to be processed.
+All absences must be approved by management no later than January 5, 2017 in order to be processed.

 Year-End Vacation Rollover Request

 However, any vacation balance that exceeds the maximum allowed by an employee’s bargaining unit or by CSU policy as of January 1st will be forfeited unless Payroll Services has received an approved “Year-End Vacation Rollover Request” form.

 Excess/Deficit Year-End Balance Reconciliation

 Cal Poly tracks excess and deficit hours worked (“Excess/Deficit” or “Plus/Minus”) resulting when an employee has an alternate work schedule.
 An alternate work schedule is defined as any schedule other than Monday through Friday, 8 hours per day.
 Any alternate schedule change (including the beginning and ending of an alternate schedule) must be reported to Payroll Services.

-- In January 2016, any employee with a deficit hours balance as of December 31, 2015 will receive a separate communication from Payroll Services to provide an opportunity to use other previously earned time to offset the deficit balance.
+In January 2017, any employee with a deficit hours balance as of December 31, 2016 will receive a separate communication from Payroll Services to provide an opportunity to use other previously earned time to offset the deficit balance.

 If an employee has no other type of leave balance to offset the deficit balance, a dock in pay for the deficit hours will be processed against the current month’s pay.

 For more information, please review Payroll Services Alternate/Compressed Schedule – Frequently Asked Questions page.

 Social Security Wage Cap

 Social Security limits the amount of earnings subject to taxation for each year.
 For employees whose Social Security contributions have stopped due to meeting the maximum, deductions will resume on the December paycheck issued January 1 of each year

-- 2015 maximum: $118,500
+- 2016 maximum: $118,500